roosahut/tiralabra/documentation/user_guide.md

 ```bash
 poetry run invoke start
 ```
-Then go to localhost:8000, and there it is!
+Then go to localhost:8000 (web), and there it is!
 Remember to keep the terminal window open.